venugoapalreddy/biztalk-docs/biztalk/core/configuration-of-edi-and-as2-status-reporting.md

  For more information about enabling status reporting, see [Enabling EDI and AS2 Status Reports](../core/enabling-edi-and-as2-status-reports.md).

 ## Status Report Filters and Display Columns
  EDI and AS2 status reporting enables you to customize the range of the data that is saved for the status report.
-You do so in the **Group Hub** page of the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration Console.
+You do so in the <strong>Group Hub</strong> page of the [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration Console.
 Once you have displayed the status report pane for any of the status reports, you can select the range of data that you want to see in the report.
 You do so by selecting the filter values to include in the status report query expression.

  You can also customize the type of data that is displayed in the status report.